 The big picture:

 In BOTH cases here, we are attracting an audience that is seeking a solution and those are the audiences that are MOST likely to buy stuff.
 And guess what?
-Audiences most ready to buy stuff are most often the ones who help a blogger bring in the most profit.
+Audiences who are most ready to buy stuff are most often the ones who help a blogger bring in the most profit.

 So naturally, these are the types of people you’d want to bring into your page as often as possible and by following the above options, you absolutely will bring them in.

 An example of how to apply both options to a specific niche: